 - SHIMMER had a performer called Rayna Von Tosh who only wrestled on four volumes, yet is still remembered to this day.
-Mainly because her gimmick was that of a burlesque pin-up girl who seductively peeled off her Opera Gloves in her entrance.
+Mainly because her gimmick was that of a burlesque pin-up girl who seductively peeled off her High Class Gloves in her entrance.

 - The stable Legacy never accomplished much while they were together, but they're remembered for the metric ton of Ho Yay in all their promos, and the fact that they never seemed to wear pants backstage.
 Randy Orton used to be best known for taking his shirt off at every opportunity but has since overcome this.

 - When it comes to Rusev and Lana, a lot of people tend to forget that Lana is quite a good talker and manager - because they're too busy drooling over the shorts skirts and Blonde Republican Sex Kitten image.
 This is especially ironic because, apart from the skirts and the fact that she used to tend to do a turn seemingly to show off her body at times, there was nothing particularly sexual about her character until she resurfaced on WWE SmackDown.

 - The Bible: